 In accordance with the requirements of Commission Rules 210.4(f)(2) and (g), copies of each submission shall be served on all other parties, including the Commission Investigative Attorney.
-Also, two courtesy paper copies of each submission (excluding notices of appearance and subpoenas) shall be submitted to the Administrative Law Judge at the address listed in Ground Rule 1.1 on the same day that the submission is filed.
-In addition, a courtesy electronic copy in Word or PDF format, excluding attachments such as exhibits, shall be sent to the Administrative Law Judge's attorney-advisor, Irina Kushner, at the following e-mail address: Irina.Kushner@usitc.gov.
+Also, on the same day that the submission is filed, a courtesy electronic copy in Word or PDF format, excluding attachments such as exhibits, shall be sent to the Administrative Law Judge's attorney-advisor, David Foley, at the following email address: David.Foley@usitc.gov.
+In addition, two un-bound courtesy paper copies of each submission (excluding notices of appearance and subpoenas) shall be submitted to the Administrative Law Judge at the address listed in Ground Rule 1.1 the next business day after the submission is filed.
+Exhibits for the paper copies shall be individually tabbed.
+If the next business day is a Saturday, Sunday, Federal legal holiday, or a day on which weather or other conditions have made the Office of the Secretary of the Commission inaccessible, the two courtesy paper copies shall be submitted the next business day that is not one of the aforementioned days.